rhalbersma/dctl/README.md

 If you do not see any errors, the tests succeeded.
 Congratulations: your system supports the DCTL, and you are now ready to start coding!

+> #### Note
-* **NOTE**: your application is completely independent of the test-suite.
+> Your application is completely independent of the test-suite.
 Building and running the test-suite is a sufficient but not a necessary step in order to use the DCTL headers with your own application.

 ##### Build your application